 Not quite as important as the rest of the points on our list, however do consider the brand that you are purchasing as this will reflect the operating system used, quality of the device, reputation, compatibility and after sales service.

 We at Melita not only stock a vast array of the latest and greatest phones, but are also in a position to offer you the best advice according to your needs.
-Pop into one of our outlets or visit our website to check out our great range of phones and offers!
+Pop into one of our outlets or check out our great range of mobile phones and offers!